EugeneYo/task-manager-frontend/README.md

 # Description

-- A very simple task manager using with the [backend](https://github.com/EugeneYo/task-manager-backend) developed using NodeJS
+- A very simple task manager using with the [RESTful APIs](https://github.com/EugeneYo/task-manager-backend) developed using NodeJS

 # Preview